ozzywithab/ID_S10194236_OzzyTham_Assg01/README.md

 ## Features

+*Navigation bar - On every page and allows user to navigate between the 3 HTML sites without a link

 *Feedback form - Users can send me feedback through the last page of the website by filing up a form

+#### index.html

+The index page is also my About me page and includes information about myself and some of my skills

+#### Education.html

+The education page displays my previous schools and past academic achievements in the respective schools that I attended

+#### Contact.html

+The contact page includes my contact information and a form

+## Technology used

+*@media() - Used to change certain CSS styles so elements of the HTML page would adapt to a smaller browser

+## Media

+*All photos used were personal